 Provide a short paragraph describing the qualifications of each staff member who will be working on the project.
-The qualifications should include brief background, education, and experience related to the tasks they will be working on.
+The qualifications should include the position name, and a brief background focused on education and experience related to the tasks they will be working on.
 The staff qualifications should be no more than 300 words for each staff member listed.